Revisionism of Risorgimento: Historical revisionism

 The reinterpretation of the Italian Risorgimento's events have not a single origin.
 The questioning of the assumptions of official history is coming from a part of the academic world and from several independent scholars, including several essayists.
 The growth of this cultural movement, in particular measure across the last fifty years, has generated the emergence of a growing critical literature of the broader historiography, which has gradually been the subject of increasingly acute dispute and controversy.
 Across the following paragraphs are presented the contributions to historical revisionism, divided according to the framework of origin.

-Origins
+The Financial Crisis of the Kingdom of Sardinia

+Contrary to the good economic situation of the Kingdom of the Two Sicilies, revisionist authors argue that one of the reasons that pushed the Kingdom of Sardinia to engage in the conquest of the pre-unitary states was less connected to idealism and more to the financial crisis of the Savoyard state.
+Indeed, between 1848 and 1859, Turin is said to have accumulated a debt of about 910 million lire.
+Already in July 1850, Count Cavour, in a speech to the Chamber, expressed his concerns about the state of Piedmont's finances:

+“I know, as everyone does, that if we continue on the path we have followed for two years, we shall go straight to bankruptcy, and that by continuing to increase our burdens, after a few years we shall be unable to contract new loans or repay the old ones.”